 - Extraordinary molibisation and allertness of the Polish society unequivocally serve for the planned reform of the justice system.
 They should be maintained, and the civil participation must be met with understanding and support on the part of the authorities.
 Citizens don’t only have the right, but also the obligation to decisively respond in defence of constitutional values and provisions.
 Peaceful demonstrations are a right which must not be undermined or breached.
 Also, the confidence in non-governmental organisations and other civic initiatives must not be undermined by ascribing to them, contrary to the facts and common sense, the intention of provoking riots with the aim of overthrowing the power violently with the help of suspicious financing from abroad.
 Citizens who are actively speaking in defence of the justice system, win the highest respect.
 The authorities should be guided by wisdom and mindfulness, while the opposition and civil society should remain alert, at the same time maintaining the ability to properly assess the situation: caution should not lead to procrastination, while radical uncompromising attitude – to violence.

-Bartosz Kramek, Head of the Foundation Board of the Open Dialog Foundation
+Bartosz Kramek, Head of the Foundation Board of the Open Dialogue Foundation

 * * *